pgmoneta/pgmoneta/doc/DEVELOPERS.md

 pgmoneta-admin master-key
 ```

-You have to choose a password for the master key and it must be at least 8 characters- remember it!
+You have to choose a password for the master key and it must be at least 8 characters - remember it!

 then create vault